philippgitpush/discord-sm/README.md

 > Please note that this bot is not actively maintained.
 Some services, especially those related to embed fixes, may occasionally go down.

 > [!IMPORTANT]
 > The YouTube / Spotify / SoundCloud resolver `play-dl` seems to keep breaking(?) and plays the wrong songs.
 You can install `youtube-ext`, `@distube/ytdl-core`, `yt-stream` or `ytdl-core` instead.
 To do this, remove `play-dl` by running `npm remove play-dl` and then install another resolver with `npm install <resolver-of-choice>` in the `data/` directory.
 Make sure that you have installed NodeJS for this to work.
-Then recreate the Docker Compose project with `docker Compose up --build --force-recreate --no-cache`.
+Then recreate the Docker Compose project with `docker compose up --build --force-recreate --no-cache`.

 # Discord-SM